gretchesketch/project1_Cocktail-Recipe/README.md

 ## Project Requirements

 You and your group will use everything you’ve learned over the past six modules to create a real-world front-end application that you’ll be able to showcase to potential employers.
-The user story and acceptance criteria will depend on the project that you create, but your project must fulfil the following requirements:
+Your project must fulfil the following requirements:

 -  Use a CSS framework other than Bootstrap.
 -  Be deployed to GitHub Pages.